-Typically, the C age of a dated sample is indirectly related to an event of interest.
-When dating charcoal from a hearth, we want to know when the hearth was made and the timing of associated artifacts and behaviors.
-What we date is the death of the plant from which the charcoal was derived, which can predate the hearth by decades or centuries in some cases.
-To reduce the effects of old wood and in-built ages, short-lived samples are recommended where possible.
-Sampling strategy to constrain timing of wall construction, subsequent burial by debris flow, and later swidden land use at an ancient Maya site.
+Usually the 14C age of a dated sample is indirectly related to an event of interest.
+When we date charcoal from a hearth, we want to know when the hearth was made and the timing of associated artifacts and behaviors.
+What we actually date is the death of the plant from which the charcoal derived, which can predate the hearth by decades or centuries in some cases.
+To reduce the effects of old wood and in-built age, short lived samples are recommended where possible.

-- Single year growth: seeds; grains; nutshells; antlers; pinecones; inflorescences; leaves; twigs; grasses; outer wood; outer lip of mollusk shells; insects. - <10 years: most animal bone (incl. brief lifespan and collagen turnover), smaller branches; certain mollusks. - 10+ years: inner wood of trees; collagen in dentine and the petrous portion of the temporal; bulk soil organics. - Avoid multiple or mixed samples
+- Single year growth: seeds; grains; nutshells; pinecones; inflorescences; leaves; twigs; grasses; outer wood; outer lip of mollusk shells - <10 years: most animal bone collagen (incl. brief lifespan and collagen turnover); smaller branches; certain mollusks. - 10+ years: inner wood of trees; collagen in dentine and the petrous portion of the temporal; bulk soil organics. - Avoid multiple or mixed samples